What will you do when things don’t go your way? TheLadders CEO Alex Douzet shares his journey to completing his second Ironman competition.

 To raise awareness and funds to help the Rockaways, we entered a partnership with Doctors of the Word USA, a relief group that provides emergency and long-term medical care to vulnerable populations.
 Through the partnership, we created TheLadders’ Team Doctors of the World USA and committed to competing in the New York City Triathlon and the Ironman Cozumel.

 In September, fellow Ironman and motivational speaker Matt Long gave the keynote speech at our Job Mobile Summit.
 His main message was that dreams need to become goals, and in order for us to achieve our goals, we need to come up with a plan, commit to that plan, and make the necessary sacrifices to execute that plan.
-Click here to watch a video of Matt at TEDx.
+Click on the following link to watch Matt's video at TEDx.

 Here is how I put Matt’s advice to work for me.